-Roll all of them into round little balls.
-Take a piece.
-Flatten it with your hand.
-Dust with a little bit flour to prevent stickiness.
+Take one piece of dough and dust with a little bit of flour to prevent stickiness.
 Use a rolling pin to roll it into a flat oval sheet.
-The thickness is about 1/3 of an inch.
-Brush some oil on 1/2 of the sheet.
-Then fold it over.
+Brush some oil on 1/2 of the sheet, then fold it over.

 Put the lotus bun on parchment paper to prevent stickiness.
 Then place it into a steamer.
 Do that to the rest of the dough pieces.

 Let the lotus buns proof in the steamer for another 20 minutes or until it is 1.5 times the size.

 Turn the heat to high and bring the water to a boil.
 Then count the time and steam the buns for 12 minutes.

 Turn off the heat and let the buns rest in the steamer for 10 minutes before you open the lid, or else they will shrink once they make contact with the cold air.